coreos/docs/running-coreos/bare-metal/booting-with-ipxe/index.md

 boot
 ```

-An easy place to host this boot script is on https://gist.github.com.
-Use the "raw" gist URL, which can be found by clicking the "&lang; &rang;" icon near the top right of the text area.
+An easy place to host this boot script is on http://pastie.org.
+Be sure to reference the "raw" version of script, which is accessed by clicking on the clipboard in the top right.

+Note: the iPXE environment won't open https links, which means you can't use https://gist.github.com to store your script.
+Bummer, right?

 ### Booting iPXE